YingLiu4203/old-dev-blog/_posts/2017-11-15-rxjs-notes.md

 ## 4 Combining Multiple Observables

+### 4.1 Flat Combination
 The `merge()` method merges one observable with others.
 The elements are in the order of their original sources.

 The `concat()` method appends all element of a source to another one.
 It begins emitting data from a second observable only when the first one completes.

-The `switch()` is an instance method that takes another observable that has been mapped to the source observable.
-It unsubscribes from the original source observable when the later observable emits.
+The `switch()` is an instance method that subscribes to an observable that emits obserables.
+Eech time it sees a new emitted observable, it unsubscribes from the previously-emitted observable.
+As described in its document http://reactivex.io/documentation/operators/switch.html

+> convert an Observable that emits Observables into a single
+> Observable that emits the items emitted by the
+> most-recently-emitted of those Observables.

+### 4.2 Nested Observables
+Observables manage and control the data that flows through them via data containerizing.
+Therefore, there are cases of observables whose values are observables.
+This software pattern is the FP paradigm called **monad**.
+A monad exposes an interface with three methods: a unit function to left values into the monadic context (`of()`), a mapping function (`map()`), and a map-with-flatten function (`mergeMap()`).